mitch1625/django_school/README.md

 ## Considerations

 You just made some changes to your student model, meaning you may have to adjust your tests regarding `serializers` to match the new output.
 Ensure to write serializers and validators to the best of your ability

+## Tasks

+- Create and/or Update Serializers to return the correct Data
+- Ensure test 18 and 19 of test_models.py are passing (confirms serializers are returning the proper data)
+- Create app urls.py files with url patterns and paths
+- Create APIViews for GET requests that will Respond with the correct serialized data
+- Ensure url paths contain the proper url pattern, Class Based View (as_view()), and name